violetviper/YoureNotMe/README.md

 # Scoring

 The player in the hot seat gains 3 points as long as one other player guesses their answer correctly.

 If everyone guesses correctly the hot seat player's answer, meaning their answer was too specific and obivous, then the player gets zero points.

 If the non-hot seat players get their answer chosen, they will get a point for it.

 # Technical Side
+- Questions Class:
+  - question string
-- Question and its weight value?
+  - weight

+-

 # Ideas:
 - Players can write their own questions
 - Question Suggestions
 - Host privileges and settings
 - Different question packs for different audience